 If you choose to use Maraschino cherries, buy the Luxardo brand.
 They are proper Maraschino cherries and excellent in cocktails.
 (Noting that Luxardo is also Italian brand.
 Basically, go Italian or go home!)

 Where can I find them?

 You may be able to find them at upscale supermarkets, Italian import stores, or order them online.
 I like the Fabbri brand of Amarena cherries, but there are a number of other quality brands out there.

 There is a big debate about that!
 There are those who come down on shaken and others who strongly prefer stirred.
 I like my drink really cold and don’t mind a little dilution from the shaking, so I shake.

-The two most commonly available sweet vermouths in the US are Gallo and Martini and Rossi.
+The two most commonly available in the US are Gallo and Martini and Rossi.
 These are brands I have had and used.
-If they are all you can find, by all means make your Manhattan with them.
+If they are what you find or what you have, by all means make your Manhattan with them.

-However, if you want to step up your Manhattan and use a vermouth worthy of the fancy Italian cherries you just bought, it may be time to try out some other brands of vermouth.
+However, if you want to step up your Manhattan and use a fancier vermouth for those fancy Italian cherries you just bought, it may be time to try out some other brands of vermouth.